inquisitorOzzak/PaperGap_Wallet/README.md

 - You will be able to download your PDF wallet from your local filespace.

 <a href="https://ibb.co/YddQmpj"><img src="https://i.ibb.co/0992ThJ/PDFPreview-Page.png" alt="PDFPreview-Page" border="0"></a>

+- You will be able to download your PDF wallet from your local filespace.

 ### Step 7

 Final result is composed of two items: